FAQ for Materials Needed for Application (Application and Supplemental Articles, Required and Optional)

 Yes, the GRE is required by Stanford University and it is a University-wide requirement for admission.
 If you would like any further information on GRE scores and Graduate Admissions at Stanford, please go to the University Registrar’s Office of Graduate Admissions web pages located at http://studentaffairs.stanford.edu/gradadmissions/faq-gre-toefl.

 The Department’s requirement for the GRE test score is for the General Test, only.
 Verbal, quantitative and analytical writing scores are required of all graduate applicants.
 No additional subject tests are required.

 Beginning August 1, 2011 ETS launched the revised general test.
 As ETS states, if you take the GRE Revised General Test in August through September then Stanford will receive the scores by mid-November.
-We strongly advise you to take the GRE no later than September, so that your scores will be received by the application deadline on December 10, 2013.
+We strongly advise you to take the GRE no later than September, so that your scores will be received by the application deadline.
 Scores must be from an examination taken within the last five years.

 The Department of Anthropology does not state a minimum score, average or range, for the GRE test.
 There are no statistical averages kept either by the Department or by the University.
 The GRE test and the significance of the scores are considered by the faculty members who make up the Graduate Admissions Committee on a case by case basis.
 There is no set standard for evaluation of these scores by the committee.
 Scores are reviewed holistically, in the context of the applicant's entire file.